Vyralmarketing/mustafa-faiz/_posts/2021-01-07-have-you-filed-for-your-homestead-exemption.md

 <p style="text-align: center;"><em>Here’s a tip about how you can save money on your property taxes.</em></p>

 With a homestead exemption, you can save money every year on your property taxes.
 Say your home is worth $100,000; after getting a 20% discount (for example) with your homestead exemption, the county will assume the value of your property to be $80,000, and you’ll pay taxes on your home for that amount.
 There are several types of exemptions for which you could qualify.
-The most basic one is the homestead exemption, but there’s also the over 65 exemption, the disability property tax exemption, and more.
+The most basic one is the homestead exemption, but there’s also the over-65 exemption, the disability property tax exemption, and more.

 {% include pullquote.html %}